About Us - FGICR

 The Familial Gastrointestinal Cancer Registry, or FGICR, established in 1980, is an interdisciplinary program dedicated to the specialty care of families affected with rare forms of inherited gastrointestinal cancer.
 Our goal is secondary prevention of cancer through early diagnosis and treatment; education for patients and caregivers; and research through our molecular laboratory program.

 In keeping with our family-based approach, patients and family members are seen for medical and surgical care; counselling and genetic testing; psychosocial support.
-Our team includes gastroenterologists; colorectal and hepatobiliary surgeons; research nurse; genetic counsellors; pathologists; and molecular geneticist.
+Our team includes gastroenterologists; colorectal and hepatobiliary surgeons; a research nurse; genetic counsellors; pathologists; and a molecular geneticist.